 Some certifications are self-certifying, while others require third-party certification.
-Your PTAC consultant can assist you in determining if you would qualify for certification and where and how to complete it.
-To find your local PTAC, visit the PTACs of Michigan website at:
+Your APEX Accelerator (formerly PTACs) consultant can assist you in determining if you would qualify for certification and where and how to complete it.
+To find your local APEX Accelerators, visit the Michigan Alliance of APEX Accelerators website at: